-- Select the menu for functions for contour and point machining. - ▶ Press the SEL CONTOUR soft key. - ▶ Enter the full name of the program with the contour definition and confirm with the END key.
+Select the menu for functions for contour and point

+- Select a program with the arrow keys or by mouse click and confirm by pressing ENT: The TNC enters the complete path name in the SEL CONTOUR block. - Conclude this function with the END key. - Enter the full name of the program with the contour definition and confirm with the END key.